tobiastorben/AutoSimTest/README.md

 # Support/Contribution
 Don't hesitate to contact me, [Tobias Rye Torben](https://www.ntnu.edu/employees/tobias.torben), for questions.
 Contributions are welcome as suggestions or pull requests.

-© Norwegian University of Science and Technologu (NTNU), Department of Marine Technology.
+© Norwegian University of Science and Technology (NTNU), Department of Marine Technology.
 The software is developed under the ORCAS Project by Tobias Rye Torben